 Right Proper’s Shaw Brewpub

-I love me a brewery!
+I love a good brewery!
 Especially one with colourful wall murals, vintage design and furniture and great food.
-The beer was great and the brew-master Lily showed me around and gave me a tour.
-Make sure you try something from the extensive list of artisan cheese from the inhouse cheesemonger.
+The beer was great and the brew master Lily showed me around and gave me a tour.
+Make sure you try something from the extensive list of artisan cheese from the in-house cheesemonger.

 Where to Stay in Washington DC